norrchr/service/README.md

 # eggdrop service script: service.tcl
-service modular-git BETA
-beta version, use at your own risk, script may contain bugs which may crash your bot, or totally bork your irc channel.
+service modular-git BETA version, use at your own risk, script may contain bugs which may crash your bot, or totally bork your irc channel.

 # Installation: